HOW TO KNOW WHEN IT’S TIME TO CHANGE COACH, AND WHEN IT’S NOT

 Even if results are good, the environment might be damaging.

 A high-performance environment can be demanding without being toxic.
+Results can never justify harm.

 GREEN LIGHT 3 | The Coach's Ceiling Is Below Your Player's Next Step